routingblog/arbitration/content/docs/problems.md

 - It requires that affected individuals affirmatively sign up instead of allowing for representative actions.
 - This is especially a concern since people may be worried by real or perceived risk of affirmatively signing up.

+# Anti-SLAPP

+- Arbitration is not an “official proceeding authorized by law” and thus not subject to anti-<abbr title="Strategic lawsuits against public participation">SLAPP</abbr> protection. [^CenturyChamberlain1]

 # Possible Advantages

 While arbitration is generally negative for both employees and consumers there is a little bit of silver lining.